 The temporal stream is sometimes called the "what" system.
-It is believed to be important for non-viewer centered representations useful for object recognition.
+It is believed to be important for representations useful for object recognition--the representation of "intrinsic" object properties, that are insensitive to viewpoint variations.
 Form and color of objects is thought to be extracted by interacting modules in the temporal stream.